Tics are the movements and/or sounds someone with Tourette Syndrome (TS) carries out.

 Tourette itself isn’t life threatening, nor does it reduce life expectancy.

-To the contrary, most people with the condition go on to live normal, fulfilled lives.
+Most people with the condition go on to live normal, fulfilled lives.

 So many factors affect tics